rbisdorff/Digraph3/docSphinx/tutorial.rst

 Similar to Kohler's rule, the RankedPairs rule has also a *codual* version, the **Dias-Lamboray** *ordering-by-choosing* rule; working this time on the codual strict outranking digraph (see [LAM-2009]_).

-Unfortunately, the *RankedPairs* ranking rule, as well as *Kohler* 's ranking rule, are *not efficiently scalable* to outranking digraphs of larger orders (> 100).
-For such outranking digraphs, with several hundred of alternatives, only the *Copeland* and, more accurate, the *NetFlows* ranking rules, with a polynomial complexity of :math:`O(n^2)` where *n* is the order of the strict outranking digraph, remain in fact computationally efficient.
+Unfortunately, the *ranking-by-choosing*, as well as their codual *ordering-by-choosing* rules, are *not efficiently scalable* to outranking digraphs of larger orders (> 100).
+For such outranking digraphs, with several hundred of alternatives, only the *Copeland* and, more accuratly, the *NetFlows* ranking rules, with a polynomial complexity of :math:`O(n^2)` where *n* is the order of the strict outranking digraph, remain in fact computationally efficient.

 Ranking big performance tableaux ................................

-None of the previous ranking heuristics, using essentially only the information given by the outranking relation, are scalable for big outranking digraphs gathering millions of pairwise outranking situations.
+None of the previous ranking heuristics, using essentially only the information given by the outranking relation, are scalable for **big outranking digraphs** gathering millions of pairwise outranking situations.
 We may notice, however, that a given outranking digraph -the association of a set of decision alternatives and an outranking relation- is, following the methodological requirements of the outranking approach, necessarily associated with a corresponding performance tableau.
 And, we may use this underlying performance data for linearly decomposing big sets of decision alternatives into ordered quantiles equivalence classes.
 This decomposition will lead to a pre-ranked sparse outranking digraph.

 In the coding example, we generate for instance, by using multiprocessing techniques, first, a cost benefit performance tableau of 100 decision alternatives and, secondly, we construct a **pre-ranked sparse outranking digraph** instance called *bg*.
 Notice BTW the *BigData* flag used here for generating a parsimonious performance tableau.